-- International disparities: In 2024, The Pecking Order analyzed fast-food companies in Czechia, France, Germany, Italy, Poland, Poland and Spain.
+- International disparities: In 2024, The Pecking Order analyzed fast-food companies in Czechia, France, Germany, Italy, Poland, Romania and Spain.
 The French and German fast-food industries, represented by the assessed fast-food chains, lead with the highest overall scores, demonstrating stronger commitments and better implementation of chicken welfare standards.
-In contrast, Polish chains have one of the lowest scores among the assessed EU countries in both 2023 and 2024, indicating a significant need for improvement.
-However, despite these low scores, there is evidence of progress. - The state of the industry: In 2024, Domino's Pizza Poland joined the ECC, emphasizing the need for higher broiler welfare standards across the industry.
-While 36% of Polish companies have made such commitments, the majority have not prioritized chicken welfare in their policies.
+In contrast, Romanian chains have the lowest scores among the assessed EU countries in both 2023 and 2024, indicating a significant need for improvement.
+However, despite these low scores, there is evidence of progress. - The state of the industry: While 33% of Romanian companies have published commitments to higher broiler welfare standards, the majority have not prioritized chicken welfare in their policies.
 There is an urgent need for these companies to align with ECC criteria, which address critical welfare issues in broiler chicken production.
-Moreover, most Polish fast-food chains struggle with implementing their commitments and transparently reporting their progress. - International vs. national chains: International chains in Poland often rely on the policies of their parent companies.
-While some positive movement is noted at the international level among global fast-food brands, these improvements are not yet reflected locally in Poland.
-Domino's is the exception and the first brand in Poland to commit directly to the ECC standards, rather than through a parent company.
-National chains lag further, lacking any broiler chicken welfare policies.
-It is essential for fast-food chains to ensure that their animal welfare commitments are both visible and actionable within the Polish market.
+Moreover, most Romanian fast-food chains struggle with implementing their commitments and transparently reporting their progress. - International vs. national chains: International chains in Romania often rely on the policies of their parent companies.
+While some positive movement is noted at the international level among global fast-food brands, these improvements are not yet reflected locally in Romania.
+National chains lag further, lacking any chicken welfare policies.
+It is essential for fast-food chains to ensure that their animal welfare commitments are both visible and actionable within the Romanian market.